 jake@arthurmorganschool.org

-This is Jake’s eleventh year at AMS.
+This is Jake’s twelfth year at AMS.
 He has held many roles including clerk, house parent, teacher, academic advisor, maintenance coordinator, and outdoor coordinator.
 Before coming to AMS, he worked on a farm and as a rock-climbing guide for campers in Shenandoah Valley, VA.
 Being in the woods, especially when it’s with students, is where he’s happiest.
 He loves how eager middle schoolers can be to explore questions of themselves and others, getting to the root of what matters and what role they can play in shaping the world.
 In working with them, he enjoys striving to make that an adventure.

 Middle school memory: At age 13, I tended to be pretty serious and uncomfortable with making mistakes.
 In 7th grade, had a teacher who encouraged us to write on the walls, examine found objects on the side of the road, and speak our poetry out loud.
 She taught me to keep finding ways to play, and that really opened the world up for me.